The reality is, if you want to generate clients online then you are going to have to write and/or produce audio and/or video content.

 10. Controversial Posts

-Some people aren’t comfortable writing controversial material, so if you cannot stand the thought of maybe coming under attack, don’t write them.
+So if you cannot stand the thought of maybe coming under attack (and you will), don’t write them.

-Pros – Can generate a LOT of engagement in terms of social media and comments.
+- Can generate a lot of social media shares

 Example: The Law of Attraction Is A Con

 This is an area I have neglected and have probably not written more than 2 or 3 in 15 years of blogging

 - Will help you demonstrate your abilities as a coach

 - Can allow you to sell your services in a totally unsalesy kind of way

 - Are often really interesting if done properly